-During a storm, Vermont has a safe-roads-at-safe-speeds policy and not a bare-roads policy.
-The policy was put in place by the General Assembly in 1981, and made permanent in 1982.
-It directs the Agency to keep highways plowed, salted, and sanded to keep them open to traffic and maintained to a degree that allows motorists to use them at safe speeds.
-Since Vermont does not have a bare-roads policy, drivers must partner with us and understand that during a storm, Vermont’s roads will be covered with some snow and won’t become bare until after the storm is over.
-To traverse our roads safely during and just after a storm, drivers need to slow down and drive according to the conditions.
+Vermont has a “safe-roads-at-safe-speeds” policy for winter storms.
+Since its adoption by the General Assembly in the early 1980’s, that policy has directed us to keep highways plowed, salted, and sanded to keep them open to traffic, and to maintain them to a degree that allows motorists to use them at reasonable speeds.
+This policy requires that drivers partner with us, use good judgment, and understand that during a storm Vermont’s roads will be covered with some snow.
+Roads will not become bare until after the storm is over.
+VTrans crews are among the nation’s best at snow and ice control, but all drivers need to slow down and drive according to the conditions.

-After the storm, highways are to be returned to bare pavement on a “corridor priority” schedule based on the highway level of service.
-Interstates, for example, take priority over lightly traveled rural highways when making decisions on where to allocate our resources to clean up after a storm.
+After the storm, highways are returned to bare pavement on a “corridor priority” schedule based on the highway’s “level of service”.
+Interstates, for example, take priority over lightly traveled rural highways.

-To help better explain our winter maintenance practices, including what motorists can expect from VTrans during a winter storm, we developed a Snow and Ice Control (SIC) Plan.
-This SIC Plan is based on the same guiding principles as the safe-roads-at-safe-speeds policy described above.
+To better explain our winter maintenance practices, including what motorists can expect from VTrans during a winter storm, we’ve developed a Snow and Ice Control (SIC) Plan.

 Do town roads get cleaned up more quickly than state highways?

 Quite often the answer is "yes."
 Towns often use considerably more salt than we do, and as a result, they can often obtain bare roads very quickly.

 Do neighboring states have better road conditions during storms?